vicentepese/GeneticAssociation/README.md

 ### Pre-processing

-In order to run the data pre-processing or data parsing, `rundataParser.sh` must be executed, after the options have been selected.
+In order to run the data pre-processing or data parsing, `rundataParser.sh` must be executed, after the options/settings have been selected.

 Preprocessing consist on six major steps:
-1. **Data removal (optional)**: in this step, unnecessary files are deleted from the data folder.
+1. **Data removal (optional)**: in this step, unnecessary (unused) files are deleted from the data folder.
 2. **Protein data pre-processing**: protein data is loaded and pre-processed.
 Each patient ID from the protein sequencing file is matched with their corresponding ID from the GWAS, as indicated by the file in options *GWAS_ID_file*.
 3. **Find patient IDs in the GWAS**: since the GWAS contains the information of more patients than in the protein data and in a different order, the indexes of the patients that appear in the protein data are taken as a variable.
 4. **Patient ID reordering**: to match the order of the patients of the GWAS ID file and the protein file, the rows (patients) of the protein file are reordered as in the GWAS (same procedure is applied to the covariate data).
 This step and the previous one has been performed for each chromosome to avoid inconsistencies and errors and according to the *.sample* files for each chromosome.